Ayanfisco/Ayanfisco/README.md

 - 👋 Hi, I’m @Ayanfisco
 - 👀 I’m interested in programming and music
-- 🌱 I’m currently learning php
+- 🌱 I’m currently learning C language
-- 💞️ I’m looking to collaborate on php
+- 💞️ I’m looking to collaborate on PHP, Javascript and C.
 - 📫 How to reach me: contact: 08146571965, Email: Ayanfiscoss@gmail.com

 <!---